haddocking/haddocking.github.io/education/molmod/simulation.md

     Why doesn't it matter which topology file is used to process the different trajectory files?
 </a>

 After all three trajectories are trimmed, they can be concatenated using the GROMACS program `trjcat`.
 Make sure to note down the order in which the trajectories are provided to `trjcat`.
 The concatenation requires two particular flags to be provided as input to the program: `-cat`, which avoids discarding double time frames, and `-settime`, which changes the starting time of the different trajectories interactively.
-Effectively, the second trajectory will start at 50ns and the third at 90ns.
+Effectively, the second trajectory will start at 40 ns and the third at 80 ns.
 The program will prompt for an action during the concatenation: press `c`, which tells `trjcat` to append the next trajectory right after the last frame of the previous one.

 <a class="prompt prompt-info">
     Concatenate all three trajectories into a single one for further processing.